JonathanHelianthicusDoe/shticker_book_unwritten/README.md

 Inspired by [Shticker Book Rewritten](https://github.com/madsciencecoder/Shticker-Book-Rewritten).

-Currently **only** built to support GNU/Linux, because I don&rsquo;t know much about Windows NT nor about macOS.
-If you know something about either of those platforms and want to help out, feel very free to submit a PR or to file an issue with a description of what can be done to support the platform(s).
+Currently **only** built to support GNU/Linux and Windows NT (using the MSVC toolchain), because I don&rsquo;t know much about ~~Windows NT nor about~~ macOS.
+If you know something about macOS and want to help out, feel very free to submit a PR or to file an issue with a description of what can be done to support the platform.
+Mostly I just don&rsquo;t have a macOS machine that I can test on.

 ## Installing